 Level of Difficulty, Prerequisites, & Cost

 Python has garnered a reputation as one of the easiest programming languages to learn.
-If you already know another language like C or JavaScript, you can learn it even faster.
-Programming novices often start with Python due to its beginner-friendly syntax and massive online support community.
-Python is an open source programming language and is therefore free for public use.
+If you already know another language such as C or JavaScript, you may learn it more quickly.
+Programming novices often start with Python due to its beginner-friendly syntax and a vast online support community.
+Python is an open-source programming language and is therefore free for public use.

 Strictly speaking, there are no prerequisites to learning Python programming.
 You can prepare for training by:

-• Making sure your computer is up to date for new downloads
+- Making sure your computer is updated to handle new installations

 To learn Python programming while getting practical experience, consider enrolling in a bootcamp or certificate program.
 These high-level courses provide training from experts who can help you navigate Python libraries and frameworks while preparing you for an entry-level position.